RW-gis/befairoutthere/README.md

 This is a repository of simple information (mainly some photos and drawings) showing the tools used to make the \#befairoutthere videos.
 The team found these tools enabled them to make simple films really quickly, but it took some work to test out and refine ideas.
 What was learned is shared here so that other people can copy the techniques to make their own simple short films about cycling.

+Finished videos are here: [https://vimeo.com/groups/387549]

+The central description of the idea is here: [http://www.cyclehack.com/catalogue/befairoutthere/]

 ## The tools

 The tools used to make the films were extremely simple
-- a small wooden bike model made from 2 lolipop sticks and a couple of circular wheel shapes, and a 'bulldog' clip.
+- a small wooden bike model made from 2 lollipop sticks and a couple of circular wheel shapes, and a 'bulldog' clip.
 - a roll of masking tape
 - several very simple cardboard cutout cars (produced on a cutting machine, but scissors would have worked)